awslabs/graphstorm/docs/source/api/references/graphstorm.dataloading.rst

     different graph machine learning tasks.

-    If users would like to customize DataLoaders, please extend those dataloader base classes in the **Base DataLoaders** section and customize their abstract methods.
+    If users would like to customize DataLoaders, please extend those dataloader base classes in the **Base DataLoaders** section and customize their abstract functions.

 .. currentmodule:: graphstorm.dataloading